cancui0403/cancui0403.github.io/_news/announcement_2.md

 ---

 ### Stage II: Within-Chain Alignment (Stabilizing the Trajectory)
 **Goal:** Eliminate random rotational drift within the MCMC process, pinning every iteration to the subject's specific aligned baseline.
+This stage is designed to eliminate the within-subject drift in the MCMC chain.
+The original form of this technique can be found in [Hoff, Raftery, and Handcock (2002)](https://www.stat.cmu.edu/~brian/905-2009/all-papers/hoff-raftery-handcock-2002-jasa.pdf).
+We extend it to our multi-subject setting.

 At MCMC iteration $t$ for subject $i$: